 REASON FOR DECISION: Eligibility for long-term care placement being funded by West Virginia Medicaid requires that you have at least five (5) areas of care needs (deficits) that meet the severity criteria.
 Documentation does not reflect that you have 5 deficits at the level required; thus your request for long-term care (nursing home) is being denied.
-The PAS (Pre-Admission Screening Form), reflected deficiencies that meet the severity criteria in three (3) areas identified below. - Bathing, Transfer and Walking.
+The PAS (Pre-Admission Screening Form), reflected deficiencies that meet the severity criteria in four (4) areas identified below. - Bathing, Grooming, Dressing and Administering Medications.

-- 3) As a matter of record, and consistent with the information found in D-3, the Department stipulated that the Claimant is demonstrating functional deficits in bathing, transferring and walking.
-The Department, represented by Kelley Johnson, cited Medicaid regulations and called its witness (Vickie Phillips, RN) from WVMI to explain how Medicaid policy was applied to the medical findings documented on the Claimant's June 10, 2011 Pre-Admission Screening Form (PAS).
-According to the Department's witness, the Claimant's physician completed the medical assessment and his documentation was relied upon by WVMI to identify the qualifying deficits in the noted areas. - 4) The Claimant, represented by Regional Ombudsman -----, contends that she is also demonstrating a deficit in vacating [in the event of an emergency] and grooming.
-The evidentiary finding that follows will address the Claimant's functional ability in each of the contested areas:
+- 3) As a matter of record, and consistent with the information found in D-3, the Department stipulated that the Claimant is demonstrating four (4) functional deficits bathing, grooming dressing and administering medications.
+The Department, represented by Kelley Johnson, cited Medicaid regulations and called its witness (Kerry Frame, RN) from WVMI to explain how Medicaid policy was applied to the medical findings documented on the Claimant's July 27, 2011 Pre-Admission Screening Form (PAS). - 4) The Claimant, represented by ----- contends that she is also demonstrating a deficit in vacating [in the event of an emergency].
+The evidentiary finding that follows will address the Claimant's functional ability in the contested area: